 Greenland’s spectacular, rugged and remote northern landscape offers visitors unparalleled wilderness and unique adventure, and the word is getting out.
 Interest in Greenland as a tourism destination has been growing steadily.
 And with this renewed interest, Visit Greenland – the country’s national tourism organization – must consider long-term impacts.
 How should a destination approach sustainable […]

 “For a destination marketing organization (DMO), strategy means formulating a vision for providing lasting, sustainable value for residents, visitors and companies.
 Strategy is the shortest road between your mission and your vision.”
 We trust a driver who keeps his or her eyes on the road instead of on the dashboard.
 Tracking speed and mileage is […]

 Digital technology and online platforms have disrupted the communication landscape.
-As a result, promotion through visitor engagement has become essential to effective destination marketing.
-“DMOs were originally developed as an intermediary for a marketplace where suppliers controlled the flow of destination information, the development of products as well as the related sales promotion and distribution […]
+As a result, promotion through visitor (or consumer) engagement has become essential to effective destination marketing.
+“DMOs were originally developed as an intermediary for a marketplace where suppliers controlled the flow of destination information, the development of products as well as the related sales promotion […]

 Does your destination or tourism business offer the kinds of things that actually get people talking?
 In this blog, we explain the value of conversation starters, or social objects, that help you ignite the stories that people will tell others.

 How do your social, email and advertising channels work together?
 In this blog post we introduce the Channels section of our Destination Management and Marketing Model.